Holek/nbp_fetcher/README.md

 By default, it supports EUR and USD checks against PLN.

+## Compatibility

+This script is compatible with all Ruby versions 2.5 and newer.
+Basically, you can just run it as is.

 ## Usage

 By default the script prints out this help prompt